tanutb/Astar-8puzzle-maze/README.md

 - The start and end position can change in   ``` board.py ``` in ```line 6``` and ```line 21``` respectively

 ## Testing
 To ensure the correctness and performance of the implementations, various tests have been conducted.
-Notably, the 8 puzzle problem solution was found to take approximately an hour for configurations with 31 moves.
-Further optimizations may be explored to enhance performance.
+The 8 puzzle problem in some solution was found and take approximately an hour for configurations with 31 moves.
 ```
 ### "x" for blank position ###